HOW TO FIGHT WINTER INFECTIONS IN CHILDREN - A GUIDE FOR PARENTS

 According to the old maxim that prevention is better than cure, it is worth taking care of prevention.
 So first of all, do not take your child to places where the risk of infection is higher.
 However, if we already have a sick person at home, it is worth taking care of the comfort of other household members so that the infection does not spread.
 A few simple rules will help with this.
 Wash your hands frequently, air the room, take care of the air humidity, use separate towels.

-- This is, for example, a situation that may seem very simple and trivial, but if a child sneezes and blows their nose, they should have their own bin with a plastic bag where these tissues end up.
-If it is a common container that everyone opens and everyone throws their rubbish in, it is not good from a hygienic and epidemiological point of view - emphasizes Dr. Izabela Mader Wołyńska.
+- For example, this situation may seem very simple and trivial, but if a child sneezes and blows their nose, they should have their own bin with a plastic bag where the tissues go.
+If it's a shared bin that everyone opens and throws their trash in, it's not good from a hygienic and epidemiological perspective. emphasizes Dr. Izabela Mader Wołyńska.

 Virus or bacteria?
 Antibiotics are the last resort

 The symptoms of respiratory infections are very similar.
-They are usually accompanied by a runny nose, cough, sore throat, high temperature and weakness.
+They are usually accompanied by a runny nose, cough, sore throat, a raised temperature, and weakness.
 Although the symptoms are similar, they are caused by either viruses or bacteria.
-The type of treatment the doctor will adopt depends on the source of the problem.
+The type of treatment the doctor will use depends on the source of the problem.
 Viral infections do not justify the use of antibiotics.
-In such cases, antibiotics not only do not help, but can actually be harmful. – In our country, we have a large overuse of antibiotics, which may result in drug resistance in the future.
-Of course, there are situations in which this antibiotic is necessary.
-These are bacterial infections.
-We now have the ability to use tests and studies that make it easier for us to recognize and use antibiotics early in the infection.
-However, there are situations when a child is sick, we feel absolutely certain that this infection is viral, but this child is sick in quotation marks, badly.
-They have a high fever, the infection lasts a long time.
+In such cases, antibiotics not only do not help, but can actually be harmful.
+In our country, we have a significant overuse of antibiotics, which could lead to future drug resistance.
+Of course, there are situations where antibiotics are necessary.
+These include bacterial infections.
+We now have the ability to use tests and examinations that facilitate diagnosis and the use of antibiotics early in the infection.
+However, there are situations when a child is ill, and we feel absolutely certain that the infection is viral, but the child is ill, in quotes, badly.
+They have a high fever, and the infection lasts a long time.
 There are symptoms that suggest the possibility of bacterial superinfection.
-Then we also consider the use of antibiotics – emphasizes the doctor.
-In each case, however, the administration of antibiotics should be followed by observation and even tests. – Morphology and CRP really give us a lot of information.
+Then we also consider the use of antibiotics – The doctor emphasizes.
+In each case, however, antibiotic administration should be followed by observation and even tests.
+Morphology and CRP really give us a lot of information.
 It is known that even in viral infections, CRP will be moderately elevated and this is not an indication for antibiotics.
 However, if CRP is already very high, and additionally there are certain clinical symptoms that suggest bacterial superinfection, then this antibiotic should appear.
 These are exceptional situations and such decisions should always be taken very prudently - notes Dr. Mader Wołyńska.

 In a healthy body, healthy habits

-When the main symptoms of the infection have subsided after a period of illness, parents often mistakenly believe that the child is ready to return to school.
+When the main symptoms of the infection have subsided after a period of illness, parents often mistakenly believe their child is ready to return to school.
 As Dr. Izabela Mader Wołyńska points out, nothing could be further from the truth – I would like to emphasize very clearly that children deserve to recover.
 It is not like a child recovering from an infection and will immediately be as fresh as a spring morning.
 A child must recover, have time to regenerate, to slowly return to health.
 This is a situation that unfortunately does not qualify for sick leave for a parent, because the child is already healthy, but he or she still needs a few days of such a breather, to gain strength and only then with this strength to go into this environment where everyone is sneezing and snorting again - notes the doctor.
 There are situations when a child returns to school or kindergarten right after an illness, goes to school for a few days and immediately catches a new infection because they are weakened.
 Therefore, in addition to a few days of rest, it is worth taking care of a healthy diet for the child.
 Not only during the illness and convalescence, but all the time.
 Movement and spending time in the fresh air are essential.
-It is also worth taking care of protective vaccinations according to the schedule. – As for diet, I always say in winter let's eat soups.
-Broth is an immunological soup, it increases immunity.
-Let's use such natural methods.
-At the moment, it is widely recommended to use vitamin D, which has a very important meaning not only in terms of strong bones and calcium and phosphate metabolism.
-This is also a vitamin that is very much responsible for human immunity - concludes Dr. Izabella Mader Wołyńska.
+It is also worth taking care of protective vaccinations according to the schedule. – Regarding diet, I always say let's eat soup in winter.
+Chicken soup is an immune soup; it boosts immunity.
+Let's use these natural methods.
+Vitamin D is currently widely recommended, as it plays a crucial role not only in strong bones and calcium and phosphate metabolism.
+It's also a vitamin that plays a significant role in human immunity. concludes Dr. Izabella Mader Wołyńska.

 Dr. Izabella Mader Wołyńska talked about the fight against winter infections in children in a medical podcast WHAT DOES YOUR DOCTOR SAY?.
 We invite you to listen to the entire conversation: